-A. Code Amendment 2018-002 is exempt from the California Environmental Quality Act (CEQA) pursuant to State CEQA Guidelines Section 15061(b)(3) because the code amendment will not result in a direct or reasonably foreseeable indirect physical change in the environment, does not constitute a "project," and has no potential for causing a significant effect on the environment.
-Further, Business and Professions Code Section 26055(h) exempts from CEQA local ordinances, such as the proposed code amendment, that authorizes commercial cannabis activity through discretionary review and approval, which this code amendment requires.

-B. The Planning and Preservation Commission finds that Code Amendment No. 2018-002 is consistent with the General Plan because it promotes the Land Use Element's overarching goals to support business by creating and improving the business reasons for locating in San Fernando that will attract, expand, and create business ventures and private investment; and increase local revenues by attracting and expanding economic activity through revitalization efforts, increasing business value, improving sales, and generating revenues for the City.
+- A. Code Amendment 2018-002 is exempt from the California Environmental Quality Act (CEQA) pursuant to State CEQA Guidelines Section 15061(b)(3) because the code amendment will not result in a direct or reasonably foreseeable indirect physical change in the environment, does not constitute a "project," and has no potential for causing a significant effect on the environment.
+Further, Business and Professions Code Section 26055(h) exempts from CEQA local ordinances, such as the proposed code amendment, that authorizes commercial cannabis activity through discretionary review and approval, which this code amendment requires. - The Planning and Preservation Commission finds that Code Amendment No. В. 2018-002, including the amendments thereto recommended by the Planning and Preservation Commission, is consistent with the General Plan because it promotes the Land Use Element's overarching goals to support business by creating and improving the business reasons for locating in San Fernando that will attract, expand, and create business ventures and private investment; and increase local revenues by attracting and expanding economic activity through revitalization efforts, increasing business value, improving sales. and generating revenues for the City.

-The General Plan's vision for the Industrially designated areas in the Land Use Element Map is to attract a balance of sustainable light manufacturing, distribution, and technology-oriented businesses that limit the impact on surrounding uses.
-The proposed Ordinance would allow for indoor-only cultivation and manufacturing with operational standards that would regulate noise and odors, and would require best practices as to minimize impacts to surrounding uses.
+The General Plan's vision for the industrially designated areas in the Land Use Element Map is to attract a balance of sustainable light manufacturing, distribution, and technology-oriented businesses that limit the impact on surrounding uses.
+The proposed Ordinance would allow for medicinal and adult-use commercial cannabis cultivation (indoor only), manufacturing, distribution, and laboratory testing, with operational standards that would regulate noise and odors, and would require best practices as to minimize impacts to surrounding uses.
+The proposed additional microbusinesses (no brick-and-mortar retail), and non-storefront delivery services activities would also impose operational standards that would regulate noise and odors, and would require best practices as to minimize impacts to surrounding uses.

 The General Plan's vision for the Multi-Use and Automotive Sales designated areas in the Land Use Element Map include national or regional offices, financial institutions, and medical-related offices.
-A portion of the San Fernando Corridors Specific Plan (SP-5) currently comprises the uses listed above, therefore staff has determined that laboratory testing of cannabis and cannabis products would be compatible with the surrounding area and would support the vision of the General Plan.
+A portion of the San Fernando Corridors Specific Plan (SP-5) currently comprises the uses listed above therefore staff has determined that laboratory testing of cannabis and cannabis products would be compatible with the surrounding area and would support the vision of the General Plan.

 SECTION 5.
-Based upon the conclusions in the recitals and findings set forth above, the Planning and Preservation Commission recommends that the City Council approve the Ordinance/Code Amendment No. 2018-002 attached hereto as Exhibit "1."
+Based upon the conclusions in the recitals and findings set forth above, the Planning and Preservation Commission recommends that the City Council approve the Ordinance/Code Amendment No. 2018-002 attached hereto as Exhibit "1," with additional regulatory language regarding medicinal and adult-use non-storefront retail delivery businesses and microbusinesses (with no brick-and-mortar retail).